 Stephen L. Lanning.
-Mr. Lanning has served as a director of NCM, Inc. since February 2007.
+Mr. Lanning has served as a director of NCM, Inc. and chairman of the Nominating and Governance Committee of NCM, Inc. since February 2007.
 Prior to his retirement in 2009, he served with URS Corp.
 EG&G Division from 2006 to 2009 as an independent consultant and Director of Space and Information Operations Strategic Business Element.
 Mr. Lanning served in the United States Air Force from 1977 until 2006.
 From 2005 to 2006, Mr. Lanning was the Director, Logistics and Warfighting Integration, and Chief Information Officer for the United States Air Force Space Command.
 Mr. Lanning was a Principal Director of the Defense Information Systems Agency from 2002 to 2005.